-Within this wide plethora of viable $f(R)$ gravity models, two of those have been highlighted in the literature: the Hu and Sawicki (HS) model \cite{Hu:2007nk} and, the Starobinsky model \cite{Starobinsky:2007hu}.
-Although these models were originally advertised as models that do not contain the cosmological constant as part of $f(R)$ being distinct from the $\Lambda$CDM form $f(R)=R-2\Lambda$, in Ref.~\cite{Basilakos:2013nfa} it has been demonstrated that these models can be arbitrarily close to $\Lambda$CDM (where the deviation from $\Lambda$CDM is characterized by a parameter $b$), and they provide predictions that are similar to those of the usual (scalar field) DE models, particularly concerning the cosmic history, including the presence of the matter era, the stability of cosmological perturbations, the stability of the late de Sitter point, etc. Also, they found that the parameter $b$ is of the order of $b \sim 0.1$ for the HS model, thus making it practically indistinguishable from the $\Lambda$CDM at the background level.
+Within this wide plethora of viable $f(R)$ gravity models, two of those have been highlighted in the literature: the Hu and Sawicki (HS) model \cite{Hu:2007nk}, and the Starobinsky model \cite{Starobinsky:2007hu}.
+Although these were originally advertised as models that avoid the inclusion of the cosmological constant making $f(R)$ distinct from the $\Lambda$CDM form, $f(R)=R-2\Lambda$, in Ref.~\cite{Basilakos:2013nfa} it was demonstrated that these models can be arbitrarily close to $\Lambda$CDM (where the deviation from $\Lambda$CDM is characterized by a parameter $b$), and provide predictions that are similar to those of the usual (scalar field) DE models, particularly concerning the cosmic history, including the presence of the matter era, the stability of cosmological perturbations, the stability of the late de Sitter point, etc. The authors also found that $b\sim \mathcal{O}(10^{-1})$ for the HS model, making it practically indistinguishable from $\Lambda$CDM at the background level.

-In a related investigation, in Ref.~\cite{Nesseris:2017njc}, the authors introduce a new class of models that are variants of the HS model that interpolate between the cosmological constant model and a matter dominated universe for different values of the parameter $b$, which is usually expected to be small for viable models and which, in practice, measures the deviation from GR.
-Recently, in Ref.~\cite{Kumar:2023bqj}, the state-of-the-art BAO+BBN data and the most recent Type Ia supernovae (SNe Ia) sample, PantheonPlus, including the Cepheid host distances and covariance from SH0ES samples, were used to robustly constrain the HS and Starobinsky models, and found that both models are consistent with GR at a 95\% CL.
+In a related investigation, in Ref.~\cite{Nesseris:2017njc}, the authors introduce a new class of models that are variants of the HS model that interpolate between the cosmological constant model and a matter-dominated universe for different values of the parameter $b$, which is usually expected to be small for viable models and which, in practice, measures the deviation from GR.
+Recently, in Ref.~\cite{Kumar:2023bqj}, the state-of-the-art BAO+BBN data and the most recent Type Ia supernovae (SNe Ia) sample, PantheonPlus, including the Cepheid host distances and covariance from SH0ES samples, were used to robustly constrain the HS and Starobinsky models, and found that both models are consistent with GR at the 95\% CL.